|June 2011||Full revision of guideline|

 Ask about the patient's travel history and attendance at school, childcare or other institution.

-In all cases of AFP in children less than 15 years of age, the Australian Paediatric Surveillance Unit (APSU) questionnaire should be completed in consultation with the medical practitioner and sent to the National Polio Reference Laboratory at VIDRL with a copy to APSU as listed on the form and a copy to CDB.
+In all cases of AFP in children less than 15 years of age, the Australian Paediatric Surveillance Unit (APSU) initial questionnaire (available at http://apsu.org.au/assets/current-studies/AFP-INITIAL-QN-2015-revised-May-2015.pdf) should be completed in consultation with the medical practitioner and sent to the National Polio Reference Laboratory at Victorian Infectious Diseases Reference Laboratory (VIDRL) with a copy to Communicable Diseases Branch.
 The APSU questionnaire attempts to ascertain poliomyelitis vaccination status, clinical details, investigations performed and the provisional diagnosis.
-A follow up questionnaire is sent by APSU to the treating clinician to complete at 60 days after the onset of illness.

 It is important that faecal specimens for viral culture be collected from all children less than 15 years of age, even when an alternative diagnosis to poliomyelitis has been confirmed.
 Two faecal samples should be collected as soon as possible after the onset of illness, 24 hours apart and within two weeks of onset of paralysis.

-The patient should be identified as having AFP on the request form and the collecting laboratory should be advised that the specimens must be sent to the National Polio Reference Laboratory at the Victorian Infectious Diseases Reference Laboratory (VIDRL) Melbourne.
+The patient should be identified as having AFP on the request form and the collecting laboratory should be advised that the specimens must be sent to the National Polio Reference Laboratory at VIDRL Melbourne.
 Specimens must reach VIDRL within 72 hours of collection.

 If the patient is hospitalised, isolate with contact precautions until a communicable cause has been excluded.
 If polio is suspected, polio non-immune health care workers should not care for the patient.

-Further management according to guideline for the relevant suspected or confirmed causative agent.
+Further management to be undertaken according to relevant guideline for the suspected or confirmed causative agent.
+Please refer to Poliomyelitis, EV71 or botulism.

-Manage according to guideline for the relevant suspected or confirmed causative agent.
+Manage according to the appropriate guideline for the relevant suspected or confirmed causative agent.

 Australian Department of Health and Ageing, 2008.
-An Acute Flaccid Paralysis and Poliomyelitis Response Plan for Australia.
-Accessed 6/12/10.
+An Acute Flaccid Paralysis and Poliomyelitis Response Plan for Australia.http://www.health.gov.au/internet/main/publishing.nsf/Content/polio-plan.htm Accessed 14/03/2014.